CODJointOps/linux-ck-rog/README.md

 # linux-ck-rog
-The linux-ck kernel with g14 + performance packages.
+The linux-ck kernel with rog + performance packages.

 # Compile